Koubek/nav-docker-examples/README.md

 At this moment, all examples use Docker images for MS Dynamics NAV provided by Microsoft.

 Microsoft at the moment doesn\`t provide the images in the public repositories (e.g. [Docker Hub](https://hub.docker.com/)).
 Instead, there is a private repository for testing purposes only.
-Currently, they have been opened to give an access to the private/testing repository to *anyone* interested and willing to do some tests and provide a feedback.
+Currently, they have been opened to give the access to the private/testing repository to *anyone* interested and willing to do some tests and provide a feedback.
 This can change at any moment I suppose.

 Also, you can visit Microsoft GitHub repository [nav-docker](https://github.com/Microsoft/nav-docker) with the source code they use to build the images.
 There, you can also register any issue that will appear during the testing.